TypeFox/monaco-languageclient/docs/advanced-usage/extended-mode.md

 ## Integration with Build Tools

-Working with build tools like Vite or Webpack requires some configuration to ensure workers and VS Code services function correctly.
+Working with build tools like Vite or Webpack requires some configuration to ensure workers and VSCode services function correctly.

 ### Vite Configuration